voormedia/crafty/README.md

 License
 -------

-Artisan is released under the MIT license.
+Crafty is released under the MIT license.